 Pesticides

-It can be be very hard to convince your neighbors not to spray with pesticides.
+It can be difficult to convince your neighbor to avoid the use of pesticides.
 You are welcome to try and you may succeed to some extent, but if you don’t, the next most important thing is to compromise and keep the lines of communication open.

 Ask your neighbor to let you know when they will be spraying.
-If it’s going to involve a lot of chemicals, you can move your bees at least three miles away from the area for the day.
+If a lot of chemicals are involved, you can move your bees at least three miles away from the area for the day.
 If that’s not feasible – and it will rarely be so – you can drape wet burlap over the hives during the time of spraying to discourage your bees from going out.

 Of course, the best approach is simply to avoid pesticides.